 “Since many vegetable operations are closer to large cities, it is very expensive to install housing, which is a requirement of the program,” he said.

 Housing isn’t the only concern for employers.
-According to the Great Lakes Ag Labor Services LLC list, employers who use H-2A must pay inbound and outbound travel costs, provide daily transportation to and from the work site and weekly to the store, bank, money wiring and laundry service establishments.
+According to the Great Lakes Ag Labor Services LLC list, employers who use H-2A must pay inbound and outbound travel costs, provide daily transportation to and from the work site and weekly to the store, bank, money wiring, and laundry service establishments.
 These added costs can also be a burden to some employers.

-However, these shouldn’t be sole reasons to not use H-2A.
+However, these shouldn’t be the sole reasons to not use H-2A.
 Alongside its requirements, H-2A is a program that has many long-term advantages for both the state and the employer.

 For his home state, Fazio mentioned that Washington had gone from 3,000 H-2A workers to 12,000 in a five-year span.
 Because of this influx of legal workers, H-2A raises wages and provides better working conditions for all workers, domestic and foreign.
 Before H-2A, the common practice was to pay piece rate with a guarantee of the state minimum wage.
 The growers are paying the H-2A wage, which is 30 percent higher than the state minimum wage, according to Fazio.

 He also noted that growers and Washington State have spent approximately $100 million in new housing construction, which in turn created more than 5,000 new beds for workers.
-H-2A makes it possible for growers to count on the workforce being on the farm when needed, Fazio added.
+H-2A makes it possible for growers to count on the workforce is on the farm when needed, Fazio added.

 Being targeted by regulators is something to think about when using H-2A.
 To help with regulators and to stay on top of laws, there are programs such as the Michigan Occupational Safety and Health Administration (MIOSHA), for example.
-According to their website, MIOSHA is available to help employers and employees to prevent injuries, illnesses and fatalities and to protect earned wages and fringe benefits.
+According to their website, MIOSHA is available to help employers and employees to prevent injuries, illnesses, and fatalities and to protect earned wages and fringe benefits.

 MIOSHA requires training of workers in a language and vocabulary they can understand and the training is given on how to identify job site hazards, to name a few.
 Agencies such as MIOSHA can help employers stay safe from regulators and keep employees happy.